hvkwak/PIE-NET_Dataset_Preparation/README.md

 Results from Section 3.1 of the paper were reproducible.

 ## How to use / Useful Descriptions
-Download *.obj and *.yml files from [ABC Dataset](https://deep-geometry.github.io/abc-dataset/)

 You may find some of these codes useful.
+First download *.obj and *.yml files from [ABC Dataset](https://deep-geometry.github.io/abc-dataset/), then run

+'''bash
+make_list.sh
+'''
-First run 'make_list.sh' and then run other codes accordingly.
-Please check the details and arguments in advance.
+to prepare for dataset generation.
+Then run other codes accordingly.
+Please check the details and arguments in advance. <br />

 make_list.sh generates the a text file of filenames. <br />
 main_multiple_screens.sh runs main.sh in multiple screens in linux <br />